joelberkeley/presentations/README.md

 # presentations

 TeX source code for Beamer presentations on various topics.
 Often accompanied by source code in various programming languages.
-Presentations typically use the [metropolis theme](https://github.com/matze/mtheme).
+Presentations typically use the [Metropolis theme](https://github.com/matze/mtheme).